a-b-street/abstreet/docs/design.md

 - "control" layer for editable policies
 - Queue of cars on the road

+It could be useful to bundle together a context-like object of Map, GeomMap, ControlMap, DrawMap, etc.

 Need to figure out how to handle reaping old IDs for transient objects like cars, but also things like modified roads.
 Slot maps?